nivthefox/jasmine/README.md

   * **name** (String) The name of the Instruction.

 #### Preparing an Instruction
-Instructions are prepared by calling the Conƒtroller:
+Instructions are prepared by calling the Controller:

     var Set = [];
     Set.push(Controller.prepare(<instruction>, <arguments>));